 This holiday season in Paris was marred by weekly citywide violence that unfortunately became a regular part of the gilets jaunes (yellow vests) protests.
 To guard against further vandalism and looting, shops started to board up their windows and close for business each Saturday during the protests, resulting in an estimated loss of 2 billion euros in sales during their busiest shopping season.
 Museums, like the Louvre, and monuments, like the Tour Eiffel and Arc de Triomphe, also shut.
 Private property and cars were burned.
 A firebomb was hurled into the Tuileries gardens just beside the Jeu de Paume, an historic building now an art museum.
 The world shuddered collectively.
 Was nothing sacred?

 While I can sympathize with the cause of the gilets jaunes, I can’t condone the violence, and especially the vandalism of precious heritage sites.
 I found myself deeply shaken.
-The explosion of violence around the city tweaked the same nerve for me as the 2015 terror attacks.
+The explosion of violence around the city tweaked the same nerve for me as did the 2015 terror attacks.
 Something about the loss of beauty and innocence, perhaps.
-My sense of safety.
+Of my sense of safety.

 Many expats felt the same, but the French seem to take this all in their stride.
 Destruction and disruption was just a part of the right to protest, they said.
 It would pass.
 And indeed, the city workers would swoop in and clear away the debris, the evidence, and by Sunday it was as if nothing had happened.
 Life continued, unhampered.